-At Compass International School Doha, we follow the Cambridge and Edexcel IGCSE Examination courses.
+At Compass International School Doha, we follow the Cambridge forms and Edexcel IGCSE Examination courses.
 The IGCSE is an international version of the GCSE exams, which form part of the globally recognised British Curriculum.

-The IGCSE programme is built on a number of core subjects, which are compulsory for students to take.
-These subjects comprise of Mathematics, English, Islamic Studies (compulsory for Qatari and Muslim students), Physical Education and Coordinated Science, which includes Biology, Chemistry and Physics.
-The Coordinated Science course results in a double grade award from Edexcel.
-This means that it counts as two IGCSE grades and students can then choose to specialise in any science subject at International Baccelaureate (IB) or A-level, which is particularly important for those who decide to study medical sciences or engineering at university.
+The IGCSE exams are built on a number of Core Subjects, which are compulsory for students to take.
+These subjects comprise of Mathematics, English, Islamic Studies (compulsory for Qatari students), Physical Education and the Coordinated Sciences, which includes Biology, Chemistry and Physics.
+The Coordinated Sciences subject results in a double grade award from the Edexcel.
+This means that it counts as two IGCSE grades and students can then choose to specialise in any Science subject at International Baccelaureate (IB) level, which is particularly important for those who decide to study Medical Sciences or Engineering at university.

-Beyond the core subjects, students are offered a number of additional subjects of which they need to select four, these include: Arabic (compulsory for Qatari students and those from an Arabic speaking country), French and Spanish, Art and Design, Business Studies, Economics, Geography, History, Information Communication Technology, Music, Physical Education and Psychology.
+Beyond the Core Subjects, students are offered a number of additional subjects of which they need to select four, these include: Arabic, French and Spanish, Art and Design, Business Studies, Economics, Geography, History, Information Communication Technology, Music, Physical Education and Psychology.

-Remember, it is important to choose the right options.
-Once accepted onto an IGCSE course, students are expected to attend and follow the course to its conclusion (Year 11).
+Remember it is important to choose the right options.
+Once accepted into an IGCSE course, students are expected to attend and follow the course to its conclusion (Year 11).
 Students cannot change subjects once their choice has been made and registered.

-Helpful questions to ask when making your selection are:
+Helpful questions to ask when making, your selection are:

-- >> What am I going to do when I leave school? - ▶ Am I choosing a wide enough range of subjects, that if I want to, I can change direction?
-Is it possible to study the subject to a higher level, either in IB or A-Levels? - >> Will I enjoy taking a particular subject for the next two years? - What are my abilities, strengths and skills?
+- ▶▶ What am I going to do when I leave school? - ▶▶ Am I choosing a wide enough range of subjects, that if I do not want to follow my chosen career I can change direction? - Is it possible to study the subject to a higher level, i.e. IB / Sixth Form? - Will I enjoy taking a particular subject for the next two years? - ▶▶ What are my abilities, strengths and skills?